 Running a manual report is usually a time-consuming pain, but Ayantra generator monitoring can create accurate compliance reports at the touch of a button.
 This is a unique offering because since we’re based in California, we know the local regulations intimately.
 So we built in this option to make running reports much more convenient for our California customers.”

 Our Experience with Remote Generator Monitoring

 Here at Duthie, we’ve experienced how Ayantra’s remote monitoring has freed up our service technicians to do what only they (not bots) can do.
 The instant notifications that result in routine service visits have cut down on the number of emergency visits our team has had to make.
 Since emergency visits and big repairs are significantly more expensive for our customers, this saves our clients both money and frustration.

 “Ayantra’s remote monitoring helps us bring support to our clients without demanding more manpower (and the ensuing greater expense),” says Jennifer Watkins, marketing manager at Duthie.
 “This allows us to perform better for our customers.”

 We ourselves use Ayantra to actively monitor the location of every generator in our rental fleet, as well as any customers whose generators have a remote monitoring capacity.
-If you’re considering a remote monitoring service for your generator, call us up at 562-790-1772 or contact us online to find out more from a professional generator expert.
+If you’re considering remote generator management, call us up at 562-790-1772 or contact us online to find out more from a professional generator expert.